 Wondering who will play who in the upcoming seasons of The Crown?

-In case you somehow missed it: The Crown is a Netflix series that follows the political rivalries and romance of Queen Elizabeth II’s reign and the events that shaped the second half of the 20th century, and it was always planned that the central characters would be re-cast after the first two seasons.
+In case you somehow missed it: The Crown is an Emmy nominated Netflix series that follows the political rivalries and romance of Queen Elizabeth II’s reign and the events that shaped the second half of the 20th century, and it was always planned that the central characters would be re-cast after the first two seasons.
 Here’s what we know.

 Outlander’s “Black Jack Randall” Tobias Menzies will play Prince Philip, replacing Matt Smith.
 Menzies has just finished filming King Lear for Amazon Studios, as Duke of Cornwall, and has previously played Brutus in HBO’s Rome.
 This year, you’ll also see him as James Fitzjames in the Television series The Terror.